Emurasoft/emurasoft.github.io/en/features/custom_toolbar.md

 # New Plug-ins

 The following plug-ins are new in Version 7.
-The Projects plug-in and the Word Complete plug-in utilize theCustom Toolbar feature.
+The Projects plug-in and the Word Complete plug-in utilize the **Custom Toolbar** feature.

 -
 FindBar Plug-in - allows you to do searches, including incremental search, from within the toolbar.